 5 Ways to Invest in Chick-fil-A Stock

 Chick-fil-A is not a realistic direct stock investment because the stock is not available publicly.
-But there are 5 ways you can invest in the success of Chick-fil-A; you can open a Chick-fil-A franchise or invest in any of its 4 main competitors.
+But there are five ways you can invest in the success of Chick-fil-A; you can open a Chick-fil-A franchise or invest in any of its four main competitors.

 That means you will need to look for similar companies to Chick-fil-A. There are some publicly traded companies with similarities to Chick-fil-A.